knoxa/knoxa.github.io/examples/DEV-MUC3-0325.md

 Addressing the second issue, we can argue that "ROSA CHAVEZ" is ambiguous and use this argument to contradict each of the co-reference claims.

 	CHK1: "ROSA CHAVEZ" is ambiguous.

+A human agent can resolve this ambiguity:

+	ANALYST: "ROSA CHAVEZ" refers to "GREGORIO ROSA CHAVEZ"

+This claim can explicitly contradict the alternative co-reference claim in the AIF, or it can just be thrown into the debate.
+In the latter case the co-reference is still ambiguous, but there are now two votes to one (and a human decision) to indicate the 'correct' alternative.

 ## Critical questions